dimak01/sharp-bridge/Docs/ProjectOverview.md

    - Processes and raises events for new tracking data
    - Handles network and deserialization errors
    - Implements IServiceStatsProvider for statistics reporting
-   - 100% test coverage with comprehensive unit tests
+   - Provides real-time performance metrics (FPS, failed frames, etc.)

-2. **VTubeStudioPCClient** (fully implemented)
+2. **VTubeStudioPCClient** (dummy implementation)
-   - Communicates with VTube Studio via WebSocket
+   - Currently provides a simulated interface for communicating with VTube Studio
-   - Handles authentication and parameter injection
+   - Implements basic connection, authentication, and discovery logic
-   - Manages connection state and reconnection
+   - Maintains service statistics for tracking state and operations
-   - Implements IServiceStatsProvider for statistics reporting
+   - Prepares the architecture for actual WebSocket implementation
+   - Full implementation pending for actual WebSocket communication

 3. **TransformationEngine** (fully implemented)
    - Loads and validates transformation rules from JSON configuration